KreoPensas/Platypus/README.md

 You may change these as desired, but change the EasyTransfer 'begin' accordingly.

-The files PlatypusXmit.ino and bitmap.h go together and are compiled into the Teensy 4 The file PlatypusRecv.ino is compiled into the Mega2560
+The files PlatypusXmit.ino and bitmap.h go together and are compiled into the Teensy 4

+The file PlatypusRecv.ino is compiled for a  Mega2560

+the files PlatypusRecvTeensy and name.c go together and are compiled into a Teensy, select Midi under USB type.

 Also requires these libraries: